Rochor River: Description

 The river (and canal) used to be an important waterway for the timber industry, with many sawmills and wood factories on its banks.
 Throughout, tree trunks from Indonesia and Malaysia were transported to them.
+The timber industry continued on until the 1970s.

-Built in 1836, the canal not only served as a conduit that separates Kampong Glam and Little India, it was also a source of portable water for several industries and a channel for the transportation of goods in the early years.
+Built in 1836, the canal not only served as a conduit that separates Kampong Glam and Little India, it was also a source of portable water for several industries and a channel for the transportation of goods in the early years, as well as being used for irrigation for farmers.
 The canal was then given a clean look after a four-year long facelift under the Public Utilities Board (PUB) Active, Beautiful, and Clean Waters programme on 8 March 2015.
 Today, the canal has been transformed into an urban boulevard with amenities such as benches, pedestrian bridges and community plaza that stitches together the neighborhoods along its route.

 In 2011, the Water Authority PUB – Singapore's National Water Agency decided to build a 1.1 km section of the Rochor Canal, which was particularly degenerate.
 This redevelopment was part of the program "Active, Beautiful, Clean Waters Program" (ABC Water program); the cost was estimated at S $48 million.
 There should be an attractive stretch of the river with urban boulevard, promenades, pedestrian bridges, terraces, several gardens and a community space.
 The new section, which replaced the old unhygienic canal management, was officially opened on 8 March 2015.